roalyr/GDTLancer-game-design/GDD-COMBINED-TEXT.md

     * **Mechanic:** Player declares **Action Approach** (`Act Risky`/`Cautiously`) for the segment.
 Make one **Action Check** (3d6 + Piloting Mod + FP spend vs. Thresholds) per segment.
 Resolve outcome sequentially.
     * **Time Cost:** Each segment **adds +1 TU (base)** to the **Time Clock**.
 Cautious Complications or specific events may add additional TU.
     * **Outcomes & Events:** Roll result + Approach determines outcome via **Event System**.
 Risky approach trends toward more extreme positive/negative events; Cautious towards stability and potential TU delays.
 Failure typically interrupts journey and triggers Major Complication/Event.

 * **5.2. `Fast Transit` (Single-Roll Skip)**
     * **Purpose:** Optional fast-forward mechanic for speed over detail.
     * **Trigger:** Player chooses to resolve an entire multi-segment route with one roll.
     * **Mechanic:** Player declares **Action Approach** (`Act Risky`/`Cautiously`).
 Make **one** **Action Check** (3d6 + Piloting Mod + FP spend vs. Thresholds) for the entire journey.
 Difficulty may adjust based on route.
     * **Time Cost:** Immediately **add +1 TU per segment skipped** to the **Time Clock** upon initiation.
 This may trigger one or more **World Event Ticks** (and associated WP Upkeep demands) upon resolution.
     * **Outcomes & Events:** Compressed results via **Event System**, severity influenced by Approach.
 Crit = clean arrival (+Focus).
 SwC = arrival + summarized Minor Comp.
 Failure = journey interrupted by Major Failure Event en route (+Lose Focus).

+* **5.3.
+Core Ship Commands**
+These commands represent the fundamental actions a ship's `NavigationSystem` can execute.
+They are the building blocks for both player-initiated actions and AI-driven behaviors.
+They are categorized by their primary function.

+### Navigation & General Movement

+These commands control the ship's basic movement in space.

+* **Move To Position:** Commands the ship to fly towards a specific coordinate in 3D space and then come to a stop.
+* **Move in Direction:** Commands the ship to accelerate and fly continuously in a specified vector direction.
+This is the core of "free flight" mode.
+* **Stop:** Commands the ship to actively apply braking force to neutralize all velocity and come to a complete stop.
+* **Align To Vector:** Commands the ship to rotate to face a specific direction, without applying any translational movement.

+### Target-Based Interaction Commands

+These commands require a specific `Spatial` node as a target and dictate how the ship interacts with it.

+* **Approach:** Commands the ship to fly towards a target and stop at a calculated stand-off distance based on the target's size.
+* **Orbit:** Commands the ship to enter a stable, circular path around a target at a specified distance and direction (clockwise or counter-clockwise).
+* **Flee:** Commands the ship to fly directly away from a target.
+* **Match Velocity:** A crucial command to neutralize relative velocity with a target, allowing for formation flying or stable close-range engagement.
+* **Maintain Relative Position:** A more advanced command to lock onto a target at a specific offset vector (e.g., "stay 100m off their port wing").
+* **Strafe Around Target:** A key combat maneuver where the ship orbits a target but keeps its forward vector oriented towards the target at all times.

+### Precision & Environmental Interaction

+These commands are used for delicate operations, often involving non-ship objects.

+* **Match Rotation:** Commands the ship to synchronize its own rotation with that of a tumbling target, such as a derelict or asteroid.
+* **Align to Surface:** Commands the ship to align itself flush with a specific surface on a target, perpendicular to the surface normal.
+This is essential for docking or anchoring.

+### Reactive & Systemic Behaviors

+These are not direct commands but describe how the ship's state is affected by external factors within the "fake physics" model.

+* **Apply Impulse:** A function that simulates a sudden change in velocity when the ship is hit by a kinetic impact.
+* **Tether Dynamics:** A set of rules governing the linked movement, strain, and physics of ships connected by a tractor beam or grapple system.

 ## 6. Module-Specific Progression (TBD)